The following codes are enforced for construction projects in Winnipeg.

 National model codes are available as a free download or for purchase through the National Research Council.

-The 2021 edition of the Canadian Electrical Code came into force with Winnipeg amendments on July 1, 2022 through the Winnipeg Electrical By-law 72/2022.
+The 2024 edition of the Canadian Electrical Code came into force in Manitoba on April 1, 2026.
+This code is enforced through the Manitoba Electrical Code and the Winnipeg Electrical By-law.
+Manitoba amendments have been adopted by provincial regulation.

 - The electrical code is a safety standard for installing and maintaining electrical equipment.
 The focus is to prevent fire and shock hazards, and for proper maintenance and operation.

-- The City refers to this as the Winnipeg Electrical By-law.
+- The City refers to this as the 2024 Manitoba Electrical Code.

 The Canadian Electrical Code is available to view or for purchase through the Canadian Standards Association.